P2U-SLAM: A Monocular Wide-FoV SLAM System Based on Point Uncertainty and Pose Uncertainty: System Overview

 \section{System Overview}

 A pipeline of our system is schematically given as Fig.~\ref{fig_pipline}.
 P2U-SLAM is established on the monocular mode of ORB-SLAM3~\cite{campos2021orb} and mainly includes initialization, tracking, local bundle adjustment, and loop closing.
-The construction, application, and maintenance of point and pose uncertainties will be integrated into the main framework of P2U-SLAM to provide robustness and positioning accuracy.
-And ORB features are selected to apply in feature matching of the whole above process.
+The construction, application, and maintenance of point and pose uncertainties have been integrated into the main framework of P2U-SLAM to provide robustness and positioning accuracy.
+And ORB features are selected to apply in the feature matching of the whole above process.